 Living Systems: Modularity

-Our lives are not linear.
-Society is not linear.
-Families no longer consist solely of mother, father, and children.
-We have alternate lifestyles, fluid gender expressions and sexuality, freedom to live as we please — interior space must accommodate these shifts in social constructs.
+Our lives are not linear in the same way that society is not linear.
+We practice alternative lifestyles, fluid gender expressions and sexuality—freedom to live as we please.
+Interior architecture must accommodate and reflect these shifts in social constructs.

-Imagine flexible room divisions for families existing within polycules, alternate common areas to express fluid gender expression, primary bedrooms equipped to house three or more people.
+Imagine flexible room divisions for families existing within polycules, space for single parents to work or relax, primary bedrooms equipped to house three or more people.
 This is the quiet truth of modern living: our spaces must learn to move with us, and for us.
+They must be equipped to flow.

 The Rooms We Once Knew Are Gone

-Now, boundaries blur, and suddenly the old static order feels heavy—out of step with the rhythm of who we are becoming.
-Spaces without adaptive systems have become antiquated.
+Now, again, we find societal boundaries blur, and suddenly the old static order feels heavy—out of step with the rhythm of who we are becoming.
+We must consider spacial evolution and flexibility as an act of rebellion.
+We do what we want, when we want.
+Modularity becomes the vehicle.

 The Geometry of Adaptation